ryjen/the-fatherless/script-scenes.md

 **Action:**

 * Cult members examine the records Maro brought.
-* Confused about Sael’s father in Roman law, but see the potential **symbol of freedom and purity**.
+* Confused about Sael’s father in Aurelian law, but see the potential **symbol of freedom and purity**.
 * Decide to confront Sael’s parents to seek permission for Sael to join the cult.
   **Dialogue Cue:**
 * Cult Leader: “A child born of cruelty… yet untainted.
 Could he be the sign we’ve awaited?”